The 1920s: Wembley

 Manchester’s Emblems

+Merry Christmas.
+If you’re bored and wondering what to do (I know… unlikely), here’s an article for subscribers.
 Today I’m focusing on Manchester emblems and, in particular, those used by Manchester City over the years.
-The club’s current badge has been worn on shirts for over six years after first being revealed at Christmas 2015 and worn from summer 2016, but its roots go back decades with City developing a round badge by the 1930s.
+City’s current badge has been worn on shirts since summer 2016 after first being revealed at Christmas 2015, but its roots go back decades with City developing a round badge by the 1930s.

 Here for subscribers is a 1500 word piece on the development of badges at City and United.
 Enjoy!